voxpupuli/puppet-nfs/README.md

 Derdanne modules are open projects.
 So if you want to make this module even better, you can contribute to this module on [Github](https://github.com/derdanne/puppet-nfs).

+Before pushing PRs to Github i would recommend you to test your work locally.
+So you can ensure all test builds on Travis CI were passing.
+I have prepared an easy way to test your code locally with the help of Docker.
+Note that the beaker tests are not implemented yet.

+### Default settings

+I have set some defaults which you can change by setting the following environment variables.

+#### PUPPET_VERSION

+Changes the puppet version which will be used for the tests.
+Defaults to `5.0`.

+#### STRICT_VARIABLES

+Sets strict variables on or off.
+Defaults to `yes`.

+#### RVM

+Sets the ruby version which will be used for the tests.
+Defaults to `2.4.1`

+### Running tests

+You can run the following commands to setup and run the testsuite on your local machine.

+#### `make build`

+Build a docker image with a Ruby version which is not available on Docker hub.
+Check out `https://hub.docker.com/r/derdanne/rvm/` to see if i have already prepared a rvm build for the ruby version you want to test.
+Take a look at the Dockerfile located in `spec/local-testing` if you want to customize your builds.

+#### `make pull`

+Pull a prebuild rvm docker image with the Ruby version defined in the variable `RVM`.

+#### `make install-gems`

+Install all needed gems locally to `vendor/bundle`.

+#### `make test-metadata-lint`

+Run linting of metadata.

+#### `make test-lint`

+Run puppet lint tests.

+#### `test-syntax`

+Run syntax tests.

+#### `test-rspec`

+Run rspec puppet tests.

+#### `test-rubocop`

+Run rubocop tests.

+#### `test-all`

+Run the whole testsuite.

+## Disclaimer

 This module based on Harald Skoglund <haraldsk@redpill-linpro.com> from https://github.com/haraldsk/puppet-module-nfs/ but has been fundementally refactored